merely-useful/py-rse/index.md

 > the most recent versions of MacOS use a shell called the Z Shell or `zsh`;
 > we will point out a few differences as we go along.

-Please see Section \@ref(install-software) for instructions on how to launch the shell on your computer.
+Please see Section \@ref(getting-started-install-software) for instructions on how to install and launch the shell on your computer.

 ## Exploring Files and Directories {#bash-basics-explore}